Equality of the wobbly and shaky loci: Parabolic Higgs bundles

-When $\alpha$ is composed entirely by rational elements, the stack of strongly parabolic Higgs bundles is isomorphic to a stack of bundles (respectively Higgs bundles) on orbicurves \cite{BiswasOrbi,MichaHilbert} whose orbifold structure is determined by the weights.
-A good summary is found in \cite[\S 5.4]{DPHecke}.
+For rational weights $\alpha$ the stack of parabolic bundles (respectively strongly parabolic Higgs bundles) is isomorphic to a stack of bundles (respectively Higgs bundles) on orbicurves \cite{BiswasOrbi,Borne} whose orbifold structure is determined by the weights.
+In particular, the results of \cite{L} on the nilpotent cone of the stack of Higgs bundles on a smooth curve extend to this setup \cite[\S 5.4]{DPHecke}.
+Given the fragmentation of the literature on this topic, we will hereby include a detailed proof of some of these results (see Lemma \ref{lm:vs_is_stable}).